Does provable absence of barren plateaus imply classical simulability?: Barren plateau-free models, polynomial subspaces, and simulation algorithms

 Let us define as $\mathcal{C}_{{\rm QCNN}}$ the class of all instances where the circuit is a QCNN composed of layers of two-qubit gates acting on nearest neighbors which are interleaved with pooling layers where half of the qubits are traced-out.
 We take $\rho$ to be an $n$-qubit state preparable by a circuit with $\OC(\poly(n))$ gates when acting on the all-zero state, and $O$ some Pauli operator acting on the last two qubits of the QCNN.
 All of the two-qubit gates in the circuit are parametrized, and every parameter is sampled uniformly at random.
 We assume that randomly sampling the parameters leads to all of the gates forming independent local $2$-designs.

-The proof of absence of barren plateaus for QCNNs can be found in Ref.~\cite{pesah2020absence}.
+The proof of absence of barren plateaus for QCNNs can be found in Ref.~\cite{pesah2020absence}, but can also be derived with the tools presented at the end of this Supplemental Information (Appendix~\ref{app:arbtopabsenceofbp}).
 Therein, the authors showed that if all of the two-qubit gates in the circuit form independent local $2$-designs, then the loss function will not exhibit a barren plateau provided that the reduced states of $\rho$ onto any pair of qubits are not exponentially close to the identity (e.g., if the initial state follows an area law of entanglement).
 Hence, we can find that

 With the previous, let us try to identify what are the relevant polynomial-sized subspaces under the QCNN's adjoint action.
 First, note that there always exists a set of parameters $\thv_{j}$ such that the QCNN is able to transform the local Pauli operator $O$ into \textit{any} other Pauli $P_j$.
 That is,